 Unit 5: Mapping the Impact of 100 and 500-year Floods

-Most often we characterize floods based on their return periods.
+Most often, we characterize floods based on their return periods.
 Considering new land developments and the changing climate, what was once a 100-year flood may change over time.
 Thus, if we are going to experience the previously defined 100-year flood more frequently, the new 100-year flood may be what was a 500-year flood before.
-One may then wonder what will be the impact of this 500 year flood compared to a 100 year flood?
-Is it five times bigger and more damaging than a 100 year flood?
-The goal of this Unit 5 is let students quantify floods for 100 and 500 year return periods, and map the corresponding flood inundation extents.
+One may then wonder what will be the impact of this 500-year flood compared to a 100-year flood?
+Is it five times bigger and more damaging than a 100-year flood?
+The goal of this Unit 5 is to let students quantify floods for 100 and 500 year return periods, and map the corresponding flood inundation extents.
 The students will then use these results to see how the flood magnitude and the inundation area changes for these floods.
 The final inundation maps can also be used to estimate key infrastructure that may be vulnerable.

 This unit serves as the Summative Assessment for the module.
 Data sets are provided for students to apply concepts learned in prior units to a new scenario.
 As with Unit 4, this unit uses HEC-RAS.
 It can be done by students largely outside of class time.

 This unit is intended to provide the summative assessment for the entire module.
 As such, students should demonstrate a mastery of the learning goals for the entire module.
 These include the following: